OriHillairetdev/battle-ready-minis/README.md

     as soon as i used the Google Dev tools i noticed a huge design flaw in the home amd gallery page

     Home pages design flaw: The three images intented to intice the new user and the text that followd them was not readjusting on showing as i has planned on any resolution other than my own causing the entire page to turn into a confusing mess that was hard to navigate in addition to that the pricing section also did not adjust causing the sentances to get cut off and become impossible to read

-                                this is a majot flaw and will need to be adressed.
+                            this is a major flaw and will need to be adressed.

     Gallery design flaw   : while not as sevire as the home page the gallery suffers from a simmilar problem that of the images not spacing or being nice to look at along with some images suddenly failing to load (seems the origonal links are dead)

                             the second problem is that at cellphone portait sizes the images get cut off.

     Contact flaws         : The contact page suffers the same problem as the home page and the pricing gets cut off at smaller screen sizes the rest of the contact pages scales and works well.

 5. Deployment